 Aena also has a training plan whose main mission is to become a key factor in the achievement of strategic objectives and personal and professional development of its workers, covering both the training required for job performance and that designed for the development of the skills required to perform jobs of greater responsibilities.
-These include masters' programmes, language courses, competency development and others.
+This includes special master's type training programmes, languages, skills development, workshops and training forums with professionals from the corresponding sectors, amongst others.